Fun ways to see Bangkok on less than $20 a day

 Although Thailand is still a cheap country, things have become a lot more expensive in recent years.
 Bangkok, Thailand’s capital city, is like most capital cities – tons of fun things to do and see, amazing museums, beautiful buildings, great shopping, delicious food – so it can get expensive.
 It is, however, still possible to see Bangkok on less than $20 a day.
 You just need to know where to go and what to do.

 Besides, you’ll actually see more of the real Thai culture this way.

-Travel on Buses, the Sky Train and the Underground – Sure, taxis in Bangkok are incredibly cheap but, if you want to see Bangkok on a budget, taking public transportation is even cheaper.
+Travel on Buses, the Sky Train and the Underground – Sure, taxis in Bangkok are cheap but, if you want to see Bangkok on less than $20 a day, taking public transportation is even cheaper.

-The sky train and underground train systems in Bangkok are easy to use, cover half the city and are cheap.
-You can go the full length of the BTS line for less than $1.50 and a couple of stops for 70 cents.
+The sky train and underground train systems in Bangkok are easy to use, cover half the city and are very affordable.
+You can go the full length of the BTS line for less than $2 and a couple of stops for $1.
 They’re fun to travel on too as this is the mode of transportation Thais love the best – so a great place to people watch.

 As for buses, they’re even cheaper.
-As cheap as 22 cents a trip on non-air conditioned buses and 38 cents a trip on air conditioned ones, and many buses even have free Wi-Fi.
+As cheap as 30 cents a trip on non-air conditioned buses and 45 cents a trip on air conditioned ones, and many buses even have free Wi-Fi now too.
 Just get a bus map from any bookstore in Bangkok and follow the routes.